 What is Red Marine Algae?

-Red marine algae is an abundant sea algae, with more than 4,000 species of it in the sea.
+Red marine algae is an abundant sea algae, with more than 4,000 species in the sea.

 Today, it is available in supplement form as well as topical ointment forms.